nirmoru/lastfm-spotify/Readme.md

 * Running ``main.py`` once again will generate a playlist in your spotify account.

 # Todo List
+- [X] Ability to fetch recommendation tracks from last.fm.
+- [X] Create spotify playlist.
+- [X] Add tracks to spotify playlist.
-- [ ] Delete items from playlist when adding new items.
+- [X] Delete items from playlist when adding new items.

 # Credits
 [@nirmoru](https://github.com/nirmoru)